theloredev/lore-content/development/pair-programming.md

 Many startups and companies have recently picked up the practice.
 Some of them going as far as to require an hour of pair programming a day.
 It is a developing practice; some companies may still offer resistance to this method.

-Pair programming has been shown to decrease bugs by 15%, at the added cost of adding 15% to development time (<a href="https://collaboration.csc.ncsu.edu/laurie/Papers/XPSardinia.PDF" target="_blank">https://collaboration.csc.ncsu.edu/laurie/Papers/XPSardinia.PDF</a>.
+Pair programming has been shown to decrease bugs by 15%, at the added cost of adding 15% to development time <a href="https://collaboration.csc.ncsu.edu/laurie/Papers/XPSardinia.PDF" target="_blank">decrease bugs by 15%, at the added cost of adding 15% to development time</a>.
 Whether or not an employer will justify the cost is based on their company culture and development timeline.
 On a tight timeline, there may be less time allocated to pair programming.
 Once again, it's all about being able to adapt to a situation.

 ## The Driver